 The bill amends Sections 13A-7-4.3, 13A-7-25, and 13A-7-26 of the Code of Alabama 1975 to enhance the definitions and penalties related to crimes involving critical infrastructure facilities.
-Notably, the definition of "critical infrastructure facility" is expanded to include various types of facilities such as defense contractor facilities and pulp and paper manufacturing facilities, while deleting the previous reference to "wireline or wireless communications infrastructure."
-The bill also clarifies the crime of unauthorized entry into a critical infrastructure facility, specifying that individuals can be charged with a Class A misdemeanor for unauthorized entry and a Class C felony if they cause damage or interfere with operations during such entry.
+Notably, the definition of "critical infrastructure facility" is expanded to include various types of facilities such as chemical manufacturing plants, pipelines, electrical power generating facilities, and newly added categories like defense contractor facilities and pulp and paper manufacturing facilities.
+The bill also clarifies that unauthorized entry into these facilities can result in a Class A misdemeanor, while more severe actions that cause damage or disruption can lead to a Class C felony.

 Statutes affected: Introduced: 13A-7-25, 13A-7-26